pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ecosystem.md

 With modular building blocks and standardized protocols, frameworks are evolving from being component integrators to agent orchestrators.
 These frameworks serve a spectrum of developers, from those seeking simplicity to seasoned developers looking for advanced customization options.

 Frameworks like LangGraph provide developers with granular control over AI agent behaviors.
-LangGraph utilizes a graph-based architecture to define and orchestrate agent workflows, allowing for detailed management of task dependencies.
+LangGraph utilizes a graph-based architecture to define and orchestrate agent workflows, allowing for fine-grained management of task dependencies.

-These frameworks provide developers with tools to build custom agents for their needs—whether they need a simplified interface or advanced customization.
+Frameworks like these provide developers with tools to build custom agents for their needs — whether they need a simplified interface or advanced customization.

 ## Decentralization as the New Norm